freeipa/freeipa.github.io/src/page/Windows_authentication_against_FreeIPA.rst

                   -P
     At the prompt enter a random MACHINE_PASSWORD
     (you will enter this later on the windows machine too).
-    Note:  you  can  change  the  -e  argument  to  include  also AESenctypesfromFreeIPA2.1.4andhigher.
-(FreeIPA ticket ``\ ```2038`` <https://fedorahosted.org/freeipa/ticket/2038>`__\ ``)
+Note:  you  can  change  the  -e  argument  to  include  also AES enctypes from FreeIPA2.1.4 and higher.
+(FreeIPA ticket `2038 <https://fedorahosted.org/freeipa/ticket/2038>`_)

 Note:  Windows  machines  names  cannot  exceed  15  characters -- pointed out by Han Boetes on 2013-01-03 on freeipa-users mailing list